UK Manufacturing Quoting Benchmarks 2026: How Does Your Team Compare?

 Your sales cycle of 136 days is bloated.
 Much of that bloat sits in quoting and re-quoting.
 Best-in-class teams compress this into hours, not days.

 Here's the overlooked metric: first-response advantage.
-If you respond to an enquiry within two hours, you see a 50% higher win rate than teams responding within 24 hours.
+If you respond to an enquiry within two hours, you see a 50% higher win rate than teams responding within 24 hours — a finding consistent with research published by Aberdeen Group and Modern Machine Shop.

 Quote turnaround time: where you sit